mostlyharmless-ai/watercooler-site/DEPLOYMENT_CHECKLIST.md

 Go to **Settings** → **Environment Variables** and add:

 - [ ] **`DATABASE_URL`**
-  - Value: Automatically set by Vercel Postgres (verify it exists)
+  - Value: From marketplace provider (Neon/Supabase/etc.) - may be auto-added or need manual setup
   - Environments: Production, Preview, Development
+  - **Note**: Provider may auto-add this, or you may need to copy from provider dashboard

 - [ ] **`NEXTAUTH_URL`**
-  - Value: Your production URL (e.g., `https://watercooler-dev.com` or `https://watercooler-site.vercel.app`)
+  - Value: Your production URL (e.g., `https://watercoolerdev.com` or `https://watercooler-site.vercel.app`)
   - Environments: Production, Preview, Development
   - **Note**: For preview deployments, Vercel provides `VERCEL_URL` automatically